 - First, double down on what is working.
 Period.
 If SMBs are your core, stay there, at least until $10m ARR.
 Do not chase customer segments where you have zero, or only token, traction.
 Not at $1m.
 It’s “too late”.
 You’ve already established your initial, organic customer traction and segmentation.

 - Put proportionate effort into your customer segments.
-Break your customers into S, M and L. They assign percentages.
-If 20% of your revenue is Smaller customers, 50% Medium, and 30% large (a not uncommon scenario), align around that.
+This is critical, and a mistake so many founders make.
+Break your customers into, say, Small, Medium and Larger segments.
+Then assign percentages.
+If 20% of your revenue is Smaller customers, 50% Medium, and 30% Large (a not uncommon scenario), align your energy and efforts proportionately.
 Align your marketing budgets.
 Your product / dev budgets.
 Your sales headcount.
 Don’t chase “whales” and big deals IF that’s not your core.
 Don’t try to add a magically cheap or free version if that didn’t work before $1m ARR.
 It’s just going to distract everyone now.

 - Go all-in on customer success.
 Get your NPS up to 60 or higher.
 Second-order revenue and a mini-brand start to become huge accelerators around Year 3.
 Make your existing customers happy, and they will both buy more from you, and get you more customers.
 Period.
 More here: In The Early Days, You Won’t Have Enough Customers.
 But Your Mini-Brand Will Come to Your Rescue.

 - Hire a real management team.
 This always works.
+And almost every SaaS start-up hits a wall around $4m-$5m ARR at the latest if they don’t have any true VPs on the team.
 Hire a VP of Sales that knows what they are doing.
 Revenue per lead “magically” goes up.
 Hire a VP of Marketing that knows demand gen cold.
 You’ll “magically” get more MQLs, and the funnel will be managed more efficiently.
 Hire a VP of Customer Success that is great … and upsells, retentions, and renewals will all go up.
 Like magic.
 More here: How My VP, Sales Doubled Our Sales in 90 Days.
 And No, It Wasn’t Magic.

-- Raise prices, one way or another.
+- Raise prices, one way or another for new customers — as you add more value and build your brand.
 You can just do it on the high-end.
 You can add more functionality.
 You can raise prices $1 a month.
 Different things work for different companies.
 But usually, at $1m ARR, your product is “underpriced” because you have no brand and no way to justify premium pricing.
 Find an authentic, customer-centric way to justify premium pricing.
 And ask for it.
 More here: A Solution Sale Can Capture 3-20x the Revenues of A Tool Sale.
 With Almost the Exact Same Core Product.
 But.
 90% of the time don’t raise prices on existing customers.
 They are too small a cohort for it to matter.
 And you’ll harm the relationship with the very folks that will be your staunchest advocates.

 Follow this 5-step playbook, and I guarantee you will get from $1m to $10m ARR faster than you otherwise would, with less risk and stress and more success.
 Without having to chase crazy new product segments, categories, or other shiny pennies.